 In some states there’s a program called Spend-Down.

 The Spend-Down program helps a person to reduce their income level so that they are eligible for Medicaid, HCBS’s and waivers.

-One of the methods used to do so, is to allow a person to subtract their medical bills from their income, and if this causes their income level to fall below the limit for Medicaid eligibility, the person will qualify and can apply to the different HCBS’s and waivers.
+One method is to allow a person to subtract their medical bills from their income, and if as a result their income level falls below the limit for Medicaid eligibility, the person will qualify for assistance and will be eligible apply to the different HCBS’s and waivers.

 You can read all about it in an article on the US NEWS website here.

-How to get DME’s with Medicaid and state waivers and HBSC programs ?
+How to get DME with Medicaid and state waivers and HBSC programs ?

 – the doctor, or therapist, has to provide a medical justification letter, stating it is medically necessary